Preparing for College

 Equivalency of high school graduation/completion, GED, or the completion of at least 24 semester credits of college work

-The ACT or the SAT is NOT required.
+The ACT or the SAT is not required.

-An ecclesiastical endorsement is required as well as an essay
+An ecclesiastical endorsement is required as well as an essay.

 91% acceptance rate